A student with the appropriate age for the year level before April 1st of that academic year is eligible for standard admission.

-Your child may or may not then be invited for an interview.
+Then, your child may or may not be invited for an interview.
 Families will be notified of interview dates by mail, e-mail, fax or telephone.

 Families will be notified as soon as possible of admission decisions and it is at this stage that actual registration can take place.
 Once a place has been offered, the family has a limited time, specified by the school, to accept it.

 PLEASE NOTE: No application can be processed until all documents requested by the school have been submitted.
 The receipt of an application form does not imply automatic acceptance.

 All students except infants, toddlers and preschool must go through a level assessment and an individual interview in order to be accepted into AIS.
 A placement assessment helps us determine the placement and whether English-as-an-Additional-Language (EAL) or other specialized assistance is required.
 Students might be asked to come for one day trial if it is necessary.
 As a part of the application process, parents must sit the enrollment interview, which is to ensure the school’s philosophy and programs match parents’ educational beliefs and expectations.

 Factors that contribute to acceptance depending on the year are: